What is dentistry?

 - Protects against periodontal (gum) disease, which can lead to tooth and bone loss

-- Prevents bad breath – brushing, flossing, and seeing the dentist regularly will help reduce the amount of bacteria in your mouth that causes bad breath
+- Prevents bad breath; brushing, flossing, and seeing our team regularly will help reduce the amount of bacteria in your mouth that causes bad breath

 - Gives you a more attractive smile and increases your self-confidence